Blesmol/pfscf/doc/templates.md

 Instead, every content that has an `example` value provided will be printed to the chronicle using exactly this value.

 So from experience I would suggest to start with the `grid` option, get rough initial coordinates, and then switch to using both the `cellBorder` option and the `dummyValues` option to fine-tune everything.

+### Other Formating Options

+#### Text Alignment

+Some content types, e.g. `textCell`, allow to choose an alignment.
+This normally consists of a horizontal and a vertical alignment.
+For example, selecting an alignment of `RT` for a `textCell` would indicate that the text should be aligned in the **top** **right** corner of the cell.
+The possible values for horizontal and vertical alignment can be found below.
+If you choose more than one horizontal or vertical alignment, no error will be thrown yet, but only one of the chosen alignments will be used.
+The order of the alignment values does not matter, e.g. both `RT` and `TR` will have the same result.

+##### Horizontal Alignment

+* `L`: Left-bound
+* `C`: Centered
+* `R`: Right-bound

+##### Vertical Alignment

+* `T`: Top
+* `M`: Middle
+* `B`: Bottom
+* `A`: Baseline

+#### Fonts

+The PDF format has builtin support for 14 fonts, the standard PDF fonts.
+But of course normally you see PDFs out ther that use a plethora of other fonts.
+So if someone uses some font for a PDF file that is not included in the standard fonts, the safest way to ensure that whoever opens a PDF file is not greeted with some nasty error message about missing fonts is to include that font in the resulting PDF.
+However, that is currently not supported by `pfscf` and perhaps never will be.
+So at the moment only the set of standard PDF fonts is officially supported.
+If you use something else, you're doing it at your own risk.
+It might work, or it might not.
+At the moment there is no check included to filter out wrong or unsupported font names.

+The list of fonts that can be used is as follows:
+* Times-Roman
+* Times-Bold
+* Times-Italic
+* Times-BoldItalic
+* Courier
+* Courier-Bold
+* Courier-Oblique
+* Courier-BoldOblique
+* Helvetica
+* Helvetica-Bold
+* Helvetica-Oblique
+* Helvetica-BoldOblique
+* Symbol
+* ZapfDingbats